-What they do Why they're important PA SU Architect Develops space plan according to your practice visionProvides design for interior architectural elements Helps maximize efficiency of work flow and traffic patterns to help boost productivity $\bigcirc$ Interior designer Develops concepts for office appearance - color schemes, finishes, décor, furniture, etc. Helps you make choices appropriate for a dental office and your personal taste Helps enhance patients' perception of your practice as a professional operation $\bigtriangledown$ Marketing consultant Helps develop practice brand with consistency in all communications Helps develop marketing calendar including internal and external marketing initiatives Can suggest ways to use local media, the Internet, and other communication channels Protects your practice's image Can maximize marketing dollars to attract new patients $\bigtriangledown$ $\bigtriangledown$ Practice management consultant Evaluates strength of practice systems (scheduling, case acceptance, etc.) Identifies potential areas of improvement Works with you to develop a plan for change Is designed to help you increase profitability and decrease stress $\checkmark$ $\bigcirc$ Local practitioner/ mentor Provides perspective on what to do and what to avoid Understands local market $\bigtriangledown$ $\bigcirc$
+What they do Why they're important PA SU Architect Develops space plan according to your practice visionProvides design for interior architectural elements Helps maximize efficiency of work flow and traffic patterns to help boost productivity \bigcirc Interior designer Develops concepts for office appearance - color schemes, finishes, décor, furniture, etc. Helps you make choices appropriate for a dental office and your personal taste Helps enhance patients' perception of your practice as a professional operation \bigcirc Marketing consultant Helps develop practice brand with consistency in all communications Helps develop marketing calendar including internal and external marketing initiatives Can suggest ways to use local media, the Internet, and other communication channels Protects your practice's image Can maximize marketing dollars to attract new patients \bigcirc \bigcirc Practice management consultant Evaluates strength of practice systems (scheduling, case acceptance, etc.) Identifies potential areas of improvement Works with you to develop a plan for change Can help you increase profitability and decrease stress \bigcirc \bigcirc Local practitioner/ mentor Provides perspective on what to do and what to avoid Understands local market \bigcirc \bigcirc

-Why join your professional association?
+$Why\ join\ your\ professional\ association?$

 Your professional association offers a wide array of resources and programs designed to enhance your ability to achieve success and improve your excellence as a doctor.
-As a member, you have access to printed and online publications that keep you up-to-date on the latest happenings in the industry.
+As a member, you have access to print and online publications that keep you up-to-date on the latest happenings in the industry.

 Training programs, continuing education courses, and career centers are available to help you manage your practice and enhance your professional skills.
 Qualified members may also have access to discounted products and supplies.
 Plus, your professional association gives you a powerful voice in state and national legislatures to help ensure a healthy future for the industry.
-For example, here are just some of the benefits members of associations may enjoy:
+For example, here are just some of the benefits members of the American Dental Association (ADA) enjoy:

-- Specialized programs and resources for emerging practitioners - Online resources to help you manage your career, expand your knowledge, and balance your life - Online CE and other educational resources - Value-added products and services
+- An active New Dentist Committee with specialized programs and resources for emerging practitioners - The ADA Center for Professional Success, an online resource to help you manage your career, expand your knowledge, and balance your life - Online CE and other educational resources - Value-added products and services through ADA Business Resources[TM]

-- Membership at the local or state level may automatically qualify members at the national level.
-With one membership, you get the benefits of all - Access to patient-centered, ethically based best practices for managing patients, finances, regulatory issues, and more
+- · ADA Catalog and media publications - Membership at the local or state level automatically qualifies members at the national level.
+With one membership, you get the benefits of all - Guidelines for Practice SuccessTM with patient-centered, ethically based best practices for managing patients, finances, regulatory issues, and more

-One important phase of your path to ownership is the development of your plan.
+Probably the most important phase of your path to ownership is the development of your plan.
 This is where you bring your professional goals into clear view with a definition of the strategies, tactics, and resources that will make your practice a reality.